Does the father have to pay child support if not married? Or if he is unemployed?

 - cash payment: go to the court and pay the money over the counter

-- bank account: deposit the money in the bank account of the person who is entitled to it.
+- bank account: deposit the money in the bank account of the person entitled to it.

-Both the payer and the recipient of the maintenance money must always inform the court if their bank account details change because in such a case, a new court order must be issued.
+The payer and the recipient of the maintenance money must always inform the court if their bank account details change because, in such a case, a new court order must be issued.

 References & Resources: